Magnon Landau levels in the strained antiferromagnetic honeycomb nanoribbons: Conclusions

 \section{Conclusions}

 The magnon PLLs and the evolution of the AF order in the strained AF honeycomb nanoribbons are studied using LSWT and QMC simulations.
 After the strain is applied, the magnon PLLs are formed from the upper end of the spectrum, and their level spacings are proportional to the square root of the level index.
 Since the exchange couplings are linearly weakened by the unaxial strain, the local magnetization decreases monotonically in the $y$-direction.
 Specifically, at large enough strain strength, the $y$-direction bonds near the upper boundary become negligibly weak such that the system there is decoupled into isolated zigzag chains, exhibiting one-dimensional antiferromagnetic property.
 The $XY$ Hamiltonian under the same kind of strain demonstrates similar properties except that the AF order is more robust than the Heisenberg case.
 The behavior of the $XY$ case is in great contrast to that under a triaxial strain, where the PLLs appear from the middle of the spectrum and the peaks follow a third-root relation.

-Due to the significant progress in two-dimensional quantum magnetic materials\cite{Yi-LinZhang:27501,burch2018magnetism,gibertini2019magnetic,PhysRevX.10.011062},the strained honeycomb antiferromagnets may be engineered and studied experimentally.
+In the past several years, significant progress has been achieved in the field of 2D quantum magnetic materials\cite{Yi-LinZhang:27501,burch2018magnetism,gibertini2019magnetic,PhysRevX.10.011062}.
+2D magnetic order has been observed in various magnetic van der Waals materials, and most of them form with the magnetic elements in a honeycomb lattice\cite{material_1,Wang_2016,gong2017discovery,bonilla2018strong,material_2}.
+All the 2D magnetism can, in principle, be described by three fundamental models: Ising, $XY$, or Heisenberg.
+Strain engineering, as an important approach to control and manipulate magnetic states, has been widely adopted in the research of 2D magnetic materials\cite{PhysRevMaterials.4.094004,Mukherjee_2019,strain1,Rold_n_2015}.
+Thus the new physical phenomena induced by the engineered strain would definitely be interesting to the related experiments.
+Moreover, the present study will contribute to the theoretical understanding of the behavior of the neutral quasi-particles in pseudo-magnetic fields, and propose an alternative routine to manipulate magnons, which may have potential applications in designing new devices of magnon spintronics\cite{chumak2015magnon,PhysRevX.9.011026}.